 Are there any funding restrictions?

 Yes.
-In general, the Arts Board does not fund the following nor can the direct dollar for dollar match for WAB funds be used for these expenses:
+In general, WAB does not fund the following nor can the direct dollar for dollar match for WAB funds be used for these expenses:

 How accessible must our organization or project be for people with disabilities?

-The WAB is committed to ensuring Americans with Disabilities Act (ADA) compliance and advocating for full access to the arts.
-Activites that receive funding from the WAB must be accessible to all individuals, including those with disabilities.
-Please visit our accessibility information page.
-If you have further questions, please contact the WAB's Accessibility Coordinator, Amelia Schaetzke (608-264-8191).
+WAB is committed to ensuring ADA compliance and advocating for full access to the arts.
+Organizations that receive funding from the Wisconsin Arts Board must be fully accessible and inclusive to every individual including people with disabilities and older adults.
+If you are unsure if your organization or facility is in compliance, please contact WAB's Accessibility Coordinator Amelia Schaetzke via email (amelia.schaetszke@wisconsin.gov) or phone (608-264-8191).

 What accomodations are available for applicants with disabilities?

-WAB staff can arrange to meet applicants with disabilities virtually, in the WAB offices, or in another location that may be more convenient.
+Arts Board staff can arrange to meet applicants with disabilities virtually, in our office (which is wheelchair accessible), or in another location that may be more convenient.
+Grant guidelines are also available upon request in alternative formats.
+Please contact WAB's Accessibility Coordinator Amelia Schaetzke via email (amelia.schaetszke@wisconsin.gov) or phone (608-264-8191) for more information.

-How does the WAB determine what grant requests are funded?
+How does WAB determine what grant requests are funded?

 Panels insulate the distribution of money from the political process, and bring a helpful level of expertise, perspective, and experience to the application review and to the feedback that the applicants receive during and after the panel meetings.